How Do You Install a Sump Pump in Your Basement or Cellar? A Complete Guide

 • Internal PVC pipes.

 Once the sump tank has been installed and all the necessary connections have been made, you’ll need to flush the system before the pumps are installed.
-Flushing it with clean water removes any sand, dust or debris from the system, which should not be removed by the pump as it could invalidate its warranty.
+Flushing it with clean water removes any sand, dust or debris from the system.

 How to install the sump pump